There’s something glamorous about period dramas of a certain era. Maybe it’s the flashy autos. Or perhaps it’s the foreign concept

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you to anyone who makes a purchase through these links.
 Read the disclosure page for details.)

-You can purchase a region 2 (U.K. region) DVD set on Amazon.
+You can purchase a region 2 (U.K. region) DVD set on Amazon or find it digitally on Amazon Video with a PBS add on.

 The official review for this one is over on Silver Petticoat, but in the meantime you can read a snippet below and then follow the links to read it in full.
 Head over there to let me know what you think of this one, or drop a comment below!
 Did you see Frankie Drake Mysteries, series one?
 Do you want to?
 What’s your favorite 1920s era series or film?
 I look forward to chatting with you all!